Architecture

 Every command you type locally translates to an SSH call that executes renet on the remote machine.
 You never need to SSH into servers manually.

 For an operator-focused rule of thumb, see rdc vs renet.
+You can also use rdc ops to run a local VM cluster for testing, see Experimental VMs.

 - Direct SSH connections to machines